dell/csm-operator/tests/README.md

 - have a vault server running configured with the authorization namespace and proxy-ns namespace (for the alternative namespace scenario).
 This is documented in the CSM documentation.
 - update V2 CRs with vault address.

+Notes:
+  - Authorization V1 scenarios support PowerFlex and PowerScale
+  - Authorization V2 scenarios only support PowerFlex
+  - Upgrade from Authorization V1 to V2 is not supported.
+Only V1 to other V1 versions is allowed.

 ## Run

 The tests are run by the `run-e2e-test.sh` script in the `tests/e2e` directory.